nomadicjosh/TriTan-CMS/README.md

 * Visit `http://replace_url/admin/options-general/`, and change the API Key to something unique.
 * Create a cronjob on the server: `http://replace_url/cronjob/`.
 It should run every minute.

+## Cookies Secret Key
+- Open your config.php file, and edit the `cookies.secret.key` to something unique.

 ## Security
 TriTan uses a schemaless database library and stores those files as well as some other important files on the server.
 Whether you are on Apache/Nginx, you must make sure to secure the following directories so that files in those directories are not downloadable: